 Does homeowners insurance cover hurricane damage?

 Standard homeowners insurance typically does not cover hurricane-related wind or flood damage.
 To ensure comprehensive protection, you may need separate windstorm and flood insurance policies.
 Review your policy details to identify any exclusions or gaps in coverage.
+Windstorm insurance is particularly important for protecting against wind-related damage, especially in hurricane-prone areas.

 Is hurricane insurance mandatory?

 Hurricane insurance may be required if you live in high-risk areas, especially in coastal states like Florida or Texas.
 Mortgage lenders often mandate windstorm and flood coverage for homes in hurricane-prone regions.
 Check your local regulations and lender requirements for specific details.
+Additionally, insurance providers offer various coverage options, and it is important to compare these options to find the best fit for your needs.

 What factors affect the cost of hurricane insurance?

 The main factors include your home’s location, value, risk of exposure to hurricanes, and the specific coverage limits and deductibles you choose.
 Homes in high-risk areas or with higher values typically face higher premiums and stricter requirements.
+Additionally, a windstorm deductible may apply to damages caused by high winds, which can occur independent of hurricanes, and typically has different rates compared to hurricane deductibles.

 What does hurricane insurance cover?